-The law of criminal evidence governs how parties, judges, and juries offer and then evaluate the various forms of proof at trial.
-In some ways, evidence is an extension of civil and criminal procedure.
-Generally, evidence law establishes a group of limitations that courts enforce against attorneys in an attempt to control the various events that the trial process presents in an adversarial setting.
+Generally, evidence law establishes limitations that courts enforce against attorneys to control the various events that the trial process presents in an adversarial setting.

-There are many arguments in favor of evidence law.
+There are many arguments in favor of Rules of Evidence in criminal law.
 Here are five of the most common ones:

-- To further legal or social policies relating to a matter being litigated
+- To further legal or social policies relating to litigating matters

 - To further substantive policies unrelated to the matter in suit